nikgalanop/edsger/src/design-choices.md

       3. Every non-zero ASCII Code `char` value is converted to `true`.
 Otherwise, it is converted to `false`.
   4. To `double`
       1. An `int` value is casted to a `double` value of the same sign, with a zeroed out decimal part.
-      2. A `char` value is casted to a positive `double` value with a zeroed out decimal part.
+      2. A `char` value is casted to a positive `double` value with a zeroed out decimal part, that corresponds to the character's ASCII code.
-      3. A `bool` value is casted to a positive `double` value with a zeroed out decimal part.
+      4. A `bool` value is casted to a positive `double` value with a zeroed out decimal part.
+It is equal to `1.0` when the value is equal to `true` and `0.0` otherwise.

   5. To `pointer`
       1. Only a pointer can be converted to another pointer.
 When converting a pointer, the code that is produced by the compiler does **not** convert the data that the pointer points to.
 The resulting pointer simply "acts" like